 LRCT maintains two trailhead parking areas that are free and open to the public for accessing the trails during daylight hours: one at the end of Ossipee Park Road and one on Route 171.
-Please note, parking is limited to these two parking areas during the winter months.

 Additional parking is available, (when the grounds are not snow-covered) beyond the gate in designated areas on Ossipee Park Road on the Castle Preservation Society property.
 Parking is not allowed in non-designated areas (such as driveways, other parking areas, and grounds) and may lead to your vehicle being towed.

 The historic and scenic entry road, running from the Castle entrance on Route 171 up to the Castle is open for pedestrian use.
 In the winter the road may be used for hiking, cross-country skiing, and snowshoeing.
 Biking is not allowed.

 Everyone enjoying recreation on the Castle grounds should respect the No Trespassing area surrounding the Castle and Carriage House.
 Thank you.

 Hiking at Castle in the Clouds Conservation Area

 There is no charge for accessing the Castle in the Clouds Conservation Area.
 This conserved area is open year-round to the public, during daylight hours, for low-impact recreational uses such as hiking, snowshoeing, and cross-country skiing.
 We ask that you pay attention to signs describing appropriate activities within the protected area, which are posted at trailhead kiosks.